 - Buy a portable high-efficiency particulate air filter (HEPA) or dehumidifier or both

 - Combat dust mites by vacuuming your home often (using a machine with a HEPA filter)

 - See an allergist for medical advice, to be properly diagnosed and discuss allergic triggers

 These tips can help reduce children's seasonal allergies year-round.
 See an infographic for more tips to fight seasonal allergies.

 What is the best spring allergy medicine?

-Because hay fever is so common, there are plenty of medications available to treat its symptoms.
+Because hay fever is common, there are many medications available to treat its symptoms.
 If high pollen counts are in the forecast, ask your physician if you should start giving your child allergy medications before symptoms begin.
 Medications to treat hay fever symptoms include:

 - Antihistamines, such as Benadryl or Claritin

 - Combination antihistamine and decongestant medications like Actifed or Claritin-D

 Nasal irrigation with a squeeze bottle can help flush pollens from your child's nose as well.
 Eye drops may help ease eye irritation.